A Timeline of Health Care Cuts and Changes

 - The WRHA cuts two lactation consultants positions at the Women's Hospital

-- Capped dispensing fees for pharmacare and a limit placed on claims for compund drugs
+- Capped dispensing fees for pharmacare and a limit placed on claims for compound drugs

 - The WRHA cuts two recreation therapist positions at Health Sciences Centre (HSC)